KaylaDefi/KaylaDefi.github.io/blog/Futures-Trading-Liquidation-Price.md

 Here are a few core ideas that stood out to me:

-• The Environment Is Watching: The UC model introduces an environment machine—a formal representation of everything outside the protocol (like other protocols, adversaries, or even users).
+- **The Environment Is Watching**: The UC model introduces an environment machine—a formal representation of everything outside the protocol (like other protocols, adversaries, or even users).
 It can interact with the protocol during execution, not just at the start or end.
 This models real-world scenarios where side-channel attacks, feedback loops, or concurrent activity happen.

-• Ideal vs. Real: A protocol π UC-realizes a function f if no environment can distinguish between π (run with a real-world adversary) and an ideal process (with a trusted party and a simulator).
+- **Ideal vs. Real**: A protocol π UC-realizes a function f if no environment can distinguish between π (run with a real-world adversary) and an ideal process (with a trusted party and a simulator).
 This is a much stronger guarantee than traditional definitions.

-• Universal Composition: The UC theorem says if protocol π securely realizes an ideal functionality F, then any system that uses F as a subroutine can safely replace it with π—even in messy, concurrent, adversarial settings.
+- **Universal Composition**: The UC theorem says if protocol π securely realizes an ideal functionality F, then any system that uses F as a subroutine can safely replace it with π—even in messy, concurrent, adversarial settings.
 That’s modularity with real-world teeth.

-• Reactive Functionalities & Adaptive Inputs: UC handles protocols where inputs and outputs evolve over time—key for trading platforms or smart contracts where one action influences the next.
+- **Reactive Functionalities & Adaptive Inputs**: UC handles protocols where inputs and outputs evolve over time—key for trading platforms or smart contracts where one action influences the next.

-• Implications: This approach offers a formal blueprint for building secure, composable cryptographic systems—whether that’s for privacy-preserving identity, multi-party computation, or financial primitives in DeFi.
+- **Implications**: This approach offers a formal blueprint for building secure, composable cryptographic systems—whether that’s for privacy-preserving identity, multi-party computation, or financial primitives in DeFi.

 If you’re interested in the theoretical side of security—and how it connects to building safer financial tools—stay tuned for more articles covered in the future.